Parathps7/5-stage-pipeline-MIPS-32-bit-processor/pipeline-mips-verilog-master/README.md

 support most of MIPS instruction and solve every hazard with stall.(Data Hazards and Control Hazards) Verilog code.

-Developed during the winter 2019 Computer Architecture Laboratory course at the University of Ferdowsi Mashhad.
+Developed during the winter 2022 Computer Architecture course at the National Institute of Technology, Srinagar for Dr. Janob Bashir's project.
 # Modular design
 code start from mypip